cwt-wa/cwt/twitch.md

 # Future plans

 - Link streams to games in the database. (part of CWT 5)
-- When a channel goes live, put an alert on the CWT page.  (part of CWT 5)
+- When a channel goes live, put an alert on the CWT page ([there is a webhook for that](https://dev.twitch.tv/docs/api/webhooks-reference/#topic-stream-changed)).  (part of CWT 5)
+- Work with webhook to keep `channel` table up-to-date.

 # Current channels